 “Unfortunately, one negative experience at a clinic or hospital – or the experience of friends or family - can exacerbate anxiety and stress, leading to lifelong fears and aversions about a particular service,” she said.

 Ms Shortall stressed that practices of cosmetic surgery have recently been tightened.

 “Last October, the Medical Board of Australia introduced new guidelines, giving patients considering cosmetic surgery a seven-day cooling off period – this period has now been extended to three months for patients under the age of 18,” she said.

 Ms Shortall said it was important to note that in most cases cosmetic surgeons were not required to undertake the same level of rigorous training as plastic surgeons.
 She advised those considering cosmetic surgery to check the Royal Australasian College of Surgeons website to ensure their doctor had appropriate qualifications.

-For more information on cosmetic procedures, go to the Australian Society of Plastic Surgeons.
+For more information on cosmetic procedures, visit the Australian Society of Plastic Surgeons.

-State-based survey statistics can also be provided on request.
+State-based survey statistics can be provided on request.